Cruise Tips: What You Need to Know Before You Go

 - Pack a Cover-Up.
 A bathing suit cover-up is recommended for the trip from your room to the pool.

 - Keep Medicine in Your Carry-On.
-Put any medication, from prescriptions to over-the-counter products like Advil, Tylenol, anti-motion sickness pills, Pepto-Bismol, or Tums in your carry-aboard bag.
-Buying OTC products on the ship is expensive.
+Put any medication, from prescriptions to over-the-counter products like pain relievers, anti-motion sickness pills, or anti-acids in your carry-aboard bag.
+Buying OTC medicine on the ship is expensive.

 - Pack in Advance.
 Start packing at least a week before you're set to travel.
-You'll be surprised at the random things you'll think to tuck in your suitcase over the next few days.
+You'll be surprised at the random things you'll think to tuck in your suitcase over those few days.

 - Bring "Disposable" Sunglasses.
-Bring a pair of sunglasses that you won't be afraid to lose if they should fall overboard or get lost.
+Bring a pair of sunglasses that you won't be afraid to lose should they fall overboard or get lost.

 - Don't Forget the Sunblock!
 Try to find a trial size in the travel section at the pharmacy that meets airplane size guidelines.
 You'll be glad you applied it when spending a couple of sunny days at the pool or Jacuzzi.